 No attentive observer will deny that these evils ought almost always to be attributed to a bad treatment of the sight in early youth, and principally to the habits which the visual organs are permitted to adopt; but more particularly with respect to the near-sighted who are found in the higher orders.
-I may ask, indeed, how is it to be expected that the human eye will accustom itself to the observance of distant objects; whilst it is almost in the constant habit of looking at the smallest objects, and those too within a very circumscribed distance?
+I may ask, indeed, how is it to be expected that the human eye will accustom itself to the observance of distant objects, whilst it is almost in the constant habit of looking at the smallest objects, and those too within a very circumscribed distance?
 But a more ample discussion of this part of the subject I shall reserve for a succeeding section.
+The second rule is, children to study at an immature age, are sufficient to shew the truth of this position: particularly when we contemplate how soon the body becomes pale and meagre, the countenance bloated, whilst the glands begin to shew themselves everywhere, particularly in what are called "kernels in the neck;" and the faculties of the mind diminish, and are sometimes lost, along with the agility of the body and the power of an extensive vision.
+A third rule is,

-The second rule is, eyes of a child to force its eye-sight often, and for any length of time, before its bodily powers have began to acquire strength.
+That it is extremely dangerous for the eyes of a child to force its eye-sight often, and for any length of time, before its bodily powers have began to acquire strength.